Court Rules

 View ruleSource: page 1, section I. General Procedures

-Complete rules summary for Judge Johnson, Sarah
+Complete rules summary for Judge Sarah Johnson

-Settlement petitions for minors, disabled persons, survival, or wrongful death claims must be emailed unfiled for approval and may not be filed until approved.
+Settlement approval petitions must be emailed to chambers unfiled and must not be filed until the Court approves them.

 More Judges in Circuit Court of Cook County